ontop/ontop-website/tutorial/basic/university-2.md

 WHERE "status" = 1
 ```

-And so on for the graduate students, postdoc, full professors, associate professors and assistant professors.
+And so on for the graduate students, postdocs, full professors, associate professors and assistant professors.

 ## SPARQL